DrFairy/yii2-ARImages/README.md

 AR Images
 ===========

-**AR Images** is a Behavior for the [Yii2 framework](http://www.yiiframework.com/) that manages images stored in ActiveRecord Models image attributes.
+**AR Images** is a behavior for the [Yii2 framework](http://www.yiiframework.com/) that manages images stored in ActiveRecord Models image attributes.

 You can set an arbitrary number of image variants (with different sizes and proportions) for an arbitrary number of AR image attributes.

-ARImages behavior works both in base and advanced yii application template and uses some yii extensions, for example Imagine.
+ARImages behavior works both in base and advanced yii application templates and uses some yii extensions, for example Imagine.

 Note: This behavior doesn't overwrite or broke native yii2 AR attributes validation (whether attribute, file, or image type validation), so you may use it freely regardless of behavior context.